ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/acms_create_github_dir.md

 This brief tutorial has two purposes.

-1. By the time you are finished, you should have a `github` directory immediately under the home directory of your SPIS ACMS account, that is a directory called `~/github`
+1. By the time you are finished, you should have a `github` directory immediately under the home directory of your SPIS ETS account, that is a directory called `~/github`

 2. By the time you are finished, you'll have learned about a few basic Unix commands, including the ones in the table below.